 Most college students find themselves at a crossroads upon graduating, and the transition from academic life to a career may prove to be a difficult time for many.
 Students with disabilities, however, face additional challenges after college.
-According to recent government data, the employment rate for college graduates without disabilities is 89.9%, yet only 50.6% for students with disabilities.
+According to recent BLS data, persons 16 years and older with a disability have an employment rate of 19%, while those with no disability have an employment rate of about 66% among the civilian noninstitutional population.
 Fortunately, there are plenty of resources available that deal specifically with the college-to-career path for graduates with disabilities.

 In-college preparation is a crucial element of the career planning process for students with disabilities.
 Many campuses offer a variety of work-based learning options for students to explore, including internships, cooperative learning experiences, and independent study opportunities.
 Disability career resources are also increasingly abundant at many colleges and universities.

 Students with disabilities can make the college-to-career transition a smooth one with the assistance of career counseling, job search workshops, and career plan development on campus.
 This guide provides career planning resources for students with disabilities who are just beginning their job search.

 Common challenges for job-seeking college students with disabilities

 |Discrimination by employers in the hiring process||Limited understanding of job-seekers' rights|